 The proposed development reflects the pattern of built form and open spaces already established in the neighbourhood.
 Along Canfield Road, houses face densely treed open spaces.
-The development edge along Parkmount Crescent will provide a 9.9 metre setback with extensive landscape treatment and will have a similar feel as the established neighbourhood.
+The development edge along Parkmount Crescent will provide a landscape treatment that will have a similar feel as the established neighbourhood.
 Providing a strong fence edge can also be seen on the corner of Parkmount Crescent and Banner Road; the house on the corner of Banner and Parkmount (six houses away from the development) has a fence along the property line without landscaping.
 Figure 13 and 14 provide precedents in the neighbourhood; the establishment of a fence and heavy landscaping would be compatible with the character of the community.